TeskaLabs/asab-webui/doc/datatable/datatable.md

 > You will need two `useEffect`:
 >
 > - The first will calculate the height of the container when it is first loaded.
-> - The second you need to have the number of rows displayed dynamically, you need to add a condition (`limit !== undefined`), where you call the function that gets the data for the table.
+> - The second you need to have the number of rows displayed dynamically, you need to add a condition (`limit > 0`), where you call the function that gets the data for the table.
+It will be in the same `useEffect` in which you called the function before.
 >
 You also need to add `useRef`.
 You will need to place it on the wrapper tag.
-Be sure to style this tag to 100% height.
+It can only be `<div>`.Be sure to style this tag to 100% height.
 The number of items displayed per page will be a multiple of 5.
 ```js
 import React, { useState, useEffect, useRef } from 'react';